 Vegan Grocery Shopping in Paris

-What about self-catering – are there any particular grocery stores or markets that are good for picking up vegan ingredients?
+What about self-catering for vegan travelers – are there any particular grocery stores or markets that are good for picking up vegan ingredients?

 It’s really easy to buy vegan products in Paris if you know where to shop!

 Two well-known and completely vegan grocery stores are and .
 Both located in the 3rd arrondissement, they offer a wide range of vegan products, from vegan cheese and plant-based yogurt to plant-based milk, and even vegan wines! is another good vegan concept store that recently opened in the 11th arrondissement.

 Apart from those, the city is also home to four fully vegan stores launched by the French organic brand Naturalia.
 Here you’ll find a wide range of vegan products of every type too!